dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/howto-triggers.md

 * Replace bindings without changing your code
 * Focus on business logic and not the event resource implementation

-For more info on bindings, read [this overview]({{<ref bindings-overview.md>}}).

-## Example:

-The below code example loosely describes an application that processes orders.
-In the example, there is an order processing service which has a Dapr sidecar.
-The checkout service uses Dapr to trigger the application via an input binding.
+An input binding represents a resource that Dapr uses to read events from and push to your application.
+Read the [bindings overview for more information]({{<ref bindings-overview.md>}}).

 <img src="/images/building-block-input-binding-example.png" width=1000 alt="Diagram showing bindings of example service">

-## 1. Create a binding

-An input binding represents a resource that Dapr uses to read events from and push to your application.

-For the purpose of this guide, you'll use a Kafka binding.
-You can find a list of supported binding components [here]({{< ref setup-bindings >}}).
+This guide uses a Kafka binding as an example.
+You can find your preferred binding spec from [the list of bindings components]({{< ref setup-bindings >}}).

+## Create a binding

 Create a new binding component with the name of `checkout`.

-Inside the `metadata` section, configure Kafka related properties, such as the topic to publish the message to and the broker.
+Inside the `metadata` section, configure Kafka-related properties, such as the topic to publish the message to and the broker.

+Create the following `binding.yaml` file and save it to a `components` sub-folder in your application directory.

 {{< tabs "Self-Hosted (CLI)" Kubernetes >}}

 {{% codetab %}}

-Create the following YAML file, named `binding.yaml`, and save this to a `components` sub-folder in your application directory.
-(Use the `--components-path` flag with `dapr run` to point to your custom components dir)
+Use the `--components-path` flag with the `dapr run` command to point to your custom components directory.

 ```yaml
 apiVersion: dapr.io/v1alpha1